Julian Barnes

 Contemporary Fiction

-This haunting novel charts the life of Jean Serjeant, from her beginnings as a naive, carefree country girl before the war, through to her wry and trenchant old age in the year 2020.
-We follow her experience in marriage, her questioning of male truths, and her adventures in motherhood.
+Staring at the Sun charts the life of Jean Serjeant, from her beginning as a naive, carefree country girl before the war through to her wry and trenchant old age in the year 2020.
+We follow her bruising experience in marriage, her probing of male truths, her adventures in motherhood and in China and we cannot fail to be moved by the questions she asks of life and the often unsatisfactory answers it provides.

 Contemporary Fiction